-The District has implemented technology tools and technology related resources to enhance instructional practices and provide new learning experiences across the district.
+The District has implemented limited technology tools and technology related resources to enhance instructional practices and provide new learning experiences across the district.
 Technology has given our teachers the opportunity to individualize instruction to support students in all content areas.
 For instance, for several years the District has used STAR math and STAR reading assessments to evaluate student growth in math and ELA.
 The data provided through these STAR online adaptive assessments have been used to regroup students and determine appropriate levels of support in our Response to Intervention programming.
 By greatly expanding the technological tools available for regular classroom use, the District anticipates expanding the use of formative assessments that allow for almost immediate feedback and greater timeliness in providing appropriate support for all students.

 The acquisition of new technology will provide the District with the opportunity to get instructional technology tools into the hands of all learners on a regular basis.
-Implementing a student learning management (Google G-Suite) will allow both students and teachers to have regular access to a wider variety of instructional tools and resources than ever before.
+Implementing a student learning management system like Google Apps for Education will allow both students and teachers to have regular access to a wider variety of instructional tools and resources than ever before.

 Working in collaboration with the Director of Special Education, identified students will continue to benefit from the incorporation of technology designed to support their needs and learning.
 All teachers, including those who work with identified students will be provided training to optimize their understanding and capacity to utilize appropriate technologies in their instruction.
 The new IFPs have high quality display screens and provide portability and flexibility that will allow us to meet the diverse needs of all learners.
-In addition, the District implemented a student learning management system (Google G-Suite) that allows for the use of a variety of instructional applications that both personalize instruction and provide assistive technology for special needs students.
+In addition, the District plans to implement a student learning management system like Google Apps for Education that will allow for the use of a variety of instructional applications that both personalize instruction and provide assistive technology for special needs students.